 Pilot programs are defined for these purposes as research programs that use qualitative and/or quantitative methods to collect initial data, analyze secondary data, and/or test research methodologies to attract the support of larger, external funding sources.
 We expect to fund 3-5 projects in the range of \$5,000 to \$20,000.

 Priority themes

-This year's priority themes are prevention and management of heart disease and cancer risk.
-We are especially interested in receiving applications under these themes but will also consider applications on other topics.
+This year's priority themes are cancer risk and cancer prevention We are especially interested in receiving applications under these themes but will also consider applications on other topics.

 Criteria for proposals